The difference between Trump's annual physical exam and yours

 And once you’re with the doctor, you need to be upfront about your concerns, and, as Dr. Okoye stresses, “be your own health advocate.”
 If you really sense that something is wrong, be persistent.
 It’s also important that you don’t fudge any of the truth while talking to your doctor or filling out their questionnaires, even if you’re worried it will make you look bad or raise a red flag to your insurance provider.

 “Do you really smoke but say you don’t?
 Too often patients give incorrect information to the physician.
-They also may not bring up certain questions on their mind,” says Dr. Okoye.
+They also may not bring up certain questions on their mind,” Dr. Okoye said.
 “But if you feel the need to explore something, you have every right to ask.
 You know your body best.”

 Want more tips like these?
 NBC News BETTER is obsessed with finding easier, healthier and smarter ways to live.
 Sign up for our newsletter and follow us on Facebook, Twitter and Instagram.